Conditional Residency, Divorce and

 - 2. Are step-children always conditional residents?

-- 4. What happens if the couple is separated?
-How can the conditions of a "conditional resident" be removed?
+- 3. What happens if the couple is separated or divorced?
+Can the conditions of residency still be removed?

 1. Who is a conditional resident?